conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

   - `GATEWAY_SECURITY_PROTOCOL` set to `SASL_PLAIN`, `SASL_SSL`, or `SSL`
   - `GATEWAY_SECURITY_MODE` set to `GATEWAY_MANAGED`
   - `GATEWAY_USER_POOL_SERVICE_ACCOUNT_REQUIRED` set to `true`
+  - `GATEWAY_FEATURE_FLAGS_MANDATORY_VCLUSTER` set to `true`.
+Find out more about this [environment variable](https://docs.conduktor.io/gateway/configuration/env-variables/#connect-from-clients-to-gateway) and what [Gateway Service Account](https://docs.conduktor.io/gateway/concepts/service-accounts-authentication-authorization/#client-authentication-methods) to have setup.
 - use a service account to connect to Gateway, that can access the topics you want to share
 - be logged in as an admin to Console UI, or using an admin token for the CLI
 - in Console, [configure your Gateway cluster](/platform/navigation/settings/managing-clusters/) and fill in the **Provider** tab with Gateway API credentials

 :::warning Current limitation
-As of v1.36, Partner Zones have the following limitation:
+As of v1.36.0, Partner Zones have the following limitation:

 - Passwords do not expire.
 If you need **to revoke access** from your partner, you'll have to delete the Partner Zone.
 :::